shamsPathan/Britelin/README.md

 #### Usage:

-After integrating `lightup` with i3wm, you can now use the designated brightness adjustment keys (usually the function keys related to brightness on your keyboard) to adjust the brightness level within the i3wm environment.
+After integrating `britelin` with i3wm, you can now use the designated brightness adjustment keys (usually the function keys related to brightness on your keyboard) to adjust the brightness level within the i3wm environment.

 For example: